 A seamless photography backdrop is a sweep of paper or fabric that functions as a continuous horizontal backdrop and vertical surface.

-The backdrops and surfaces you use to photograph your handmade products will have an impact on the story your photos tell, so be sure to choose options that suit your brand.
+The backdrops you use to photograph your handmade products will have an impact on the story your photos tell, so be sure to choose options that suit your brand.

 You may be surprised by the amount of prep work required to take great product photos.
 All of that patient preparation will reward you with better photos and less time spent in post-production.